Last Updated on May 17, 2023 by Matt

-The Inokim OXO is a true high quality, premium scooter.
-It has very few issues, both out of the box and after lots of mileage covered.
+The Inokim OXO is a truly high quality, premium scooter.
+It has very few issues, both out of the box and after lots of miles covered.

-One thing that comes to mind is the lack of gripping tape on the deck, which may be slipper in wet conditions.
+One thing that comes to mind is the lack of gripping tape on the deck, which may be slippery in wet conditions.

 The rear fender, which you install yourself, can sometimes be loose and wiggle a bit.
 If this happens, I suggest looking at something like Loctite to mitigate this issue.